 - unsigned 16-bit FITS files (other FITS are converted to this format on-the-fly)

 - Image conversion (to the native FITS format only)

 - Supported input types: 8-bit and 16-bit BMP, TIFF, JPEG, PNG files, NetPBM binary images, RAW DSLR images.

 - Image registration; supported methods:

 - Translation for one selected star alignment using FFT.
 This feature will be remade with the FWHM soon because it doesn't work correctly.

 - Manual translation with two preview renderings of the current image with reference frame in transparency.

-- Image rotation is not implemented yet, but is under consideration.
+- Image rotation is not implemented yet.

 - Using Theli is considered too, to align frames with a map (fixes image distortion, rotation, translation, according to many stars referenced by astrometry data).